RosmySeb/sharing-github/README.md

 ### sharing-github
 1. Airbnb data set using python .

-2. Games data set usng sql and R .
+2. An analysis to understand the DNA of a free to play game using sql and R .

 3. Wine data set PCA using R